torrvision/crayon/doc/specs.md

     * Get the list of running experiments
     * return: a json list of name of all the running experiments

+  * POST `/data`
+    * Add a new experiment
+    * post content: a string with the name of the new experiment

   * GET `/data?xp=foo`
     * Get the informations about the experiment `foo`
     * return: a json dictionnary with the following entries: